tusharkolekar24/english-to-hindi-translation-model/README.md

-# english-to-hindi-translation-model
+# translation_model
-Translating English to Hindi by training DL Models.
+Translating English to Hindi by training DL Models